eugeneychsiao/Xgenomes_Bacteria_Analysis/README.md

 ```
 Within predict.py line 14 must be changed in order to specify which file to validate.

-The line that specifies basedir must be changed to the directory with the proper image.
+The line that specifies basedir must be changed to the directory and specific file you would like to validate.
 An example is shown below.
 ```
 basedir = 'C:/Users/Eugen/Documents/School/CS542/Project/test_data/test.1600.jpg'
 ```